-In race to replace Denny Heck in Congress, three Democratic women step forward
+In race to replace Denny Heck in Congress, a crowded field and some possible firsts

 Joshua Collins, 26, a socialist, is a long-haul truck driver with no experience in elected office running under the banner of the Essential Workers Party.
 He raised about $205,000 through the end of March, relying heavily on Twitter, where he has more than 10 times as many followers as the other five leading candidates combined.
 He would be the first person born in the 1990s elected to Congress.

 Phil Gardner, 28, a Democrat, was Heck’s district director for two years before resigning to run for office.
-Prior to that, he worked for Heck’s office and campaign in other capacities and started a political consulting firm, Orca Organizing.
-He had raised about $108,000 through the end of March and would also be the first person born in the ’90s elected to Congress and the first openly LGBTQ member from Washington.
+Before that, he worked for Heck’s office and campaign in other capacities and started a political consulting firm, Orca Organizing.
+He had raised about $108,000 through the end of March and would also be the first person born in the 1990s elected to Congress and the first openly LGBTQ member from Washington.
 Gardner has been endorsed by state Auditor Pat McCarthy and Puyallup Mayor Julie Door.

 Nancy Dailey Slotnick, 56, is the race’s leading Republican, raising about $27,000 through the end of March.
-She served in the U.S. Army for 20 years, including a combat tour in Somalia, and in the Army Reserves for five years.
+She served in the Army for 20 years, including a combat tour in Somalia, and in the Army Reserves for five years.
 She ran for the 10th District seat in 2018 as an independent, coming in last in a four-person primary.
 With her husband, she runs Setracon, a security consulting firm.

 Three other Republicans, Rian Ingrim, Ryan Tate and Don Hewett, reported raising several hundred dollars through the end of March.